th30-na3/16bitCLAAdder/README.md

-# 16bitCLAAdder
+# 16 bit CLA Adder
-16 bit CLA Adder in VHDL
+This is a VHDL program that simulates a 16 bit Adder with Carry Look Ahead